ajeless/docs/mathematics/linear_algebra/definitions.md

 ### What is a scalar?

-A scalar is a single element of a field, typically a real ($ \real $) or a complex ($ \Complex $) number.
+A scalar is a single element of a field, typically a real $\real$ or a complex $\Complex$ number.
 A scalar is a constant that is used to multiply (scale) a vector.
 Hence the term scalar.
 A vector multiplied by a scalar is "scaled" (it's magnitude increased or decreased) by the scalar.
 Scalars are fully described by a magnitude (a quantity or a number).

 ### What is a linear equation?